Grants

 Dates

-Winners announced: Winners and Lingthusiasm patrons will find out by Friday, May 17th, 2024.
-We will publically announce the winner on Monday, May 20th, 2024.
-All applicants will find out before these dates.
+Winners announced: Winners and Lingthusiasm patrons will find out by Friday, May 17th, 2026.
+We will publically announce the winner on Monday, May 20th, 2026.
+All applicants will be notified of outcomes before they are published.

 Frequently Asked Questions